zketosis/react-native-expo-devcontainer-template/README.md

     - Clone the newly created repository to your local machine.
     - Open the cloned project in VS Code.

+3. Set Up Environment Variables:

+    - In the `.devcontainer` directory of your project, create a `.env` file.
+    - Add the following line to the `.env` file: `REACT_NATIVE_PACKAGER_HOSTNAME=192.168.xxx.xxx` - Replace `192.168.xxx.xxx` with your host machine's local IP address.

-3. Reopen in Container:
+4. Reopen in Container:

     - Open the Command Palette in VS Code.
     - Select `Dev Containers: Reopen in Container`.
 VS Code will then start building the container and open the project inside it.

-4. Start the Expo Server:
+5. Start the Expo Server:

     - Once the container is running, open the terminal in VS Code.
     - Run the command `npm run start` to start the Expo server.